exakat/php-dictionary/dictionary.rst

 Unicode moto : 'Everyone in the world should be able to use their own language on phones and computers.'

-PHP supports unicode in its syntax
+PHP supports unicode in its syntax with the declare() `encoding` option.

+PHP may translate from and to Unicode to other character sets with extensions such as iconv, intl, mbstring.

 .. code-block:: php